fuffr/fuffr-unity/README.md

 * Under "Build Settings/Linking/Other Linker Flags" add "-ObjC" (without the quote marks).
 * Modify the file "Classes/UnityAppController.mm" in the Unity Xcode project to setup Fuffr touch events and send events to unity.
 The modifications are found in this repository and are marked with "// FUFFR" comments.
 (This code should go in a separate file, but for now all code is added to this file.)

-Note that the above has already been done with the project in this repository!